meteor/galaxy-docs/source/deploy-command-line.md

 <h2 id="deploy-cost">Cost</h2>

-There is no cost for using the command-line deployment.
-In this way, you are using your own machines to build and deploy your apps.
+There is no cost for using the command-line deployment, as in this way you are using your own machines to build and deploy your apps.

-If you want to use our push to deploy feature, read our [main deployment guide](/deploy-to-galaxy.html).
+> If you want to use our push to deploy feature, read our [main deployment guide](/deploy-to-galaxy.html).

 <h2 id="deployment-options">Deployment options</h2>